Wednesday, March 29, 2017

 In the dust I see prints of horses, dogs, bare-footed adults and children.
 A big scorpion scurries in and out of the circle of light cast by my lamp.
 We join the road and begin the steep climb.
 A fine dust fills the beam of my light, as fine as flour.
 I settle into the rhythm I used for high mountain ascent.
 The pack is full of groceries and the usual stuff of first-world travel.

 We crest the first of several long climbs and then drop down into a narrow defile, cut by floods in the rainy season.
-Sean says that the "gente," the Ngbere, don't like dropping into the thick forest lining the stream.
+Sean says that the "gente," the Ngbere (NO - bay), don't like dropping into the thick forest lining the stream.
 They say the place is haunted by demons.
 As we enter and the stars disappear beneath the cover of trees I get a creepy tingle.
 A big toad hops in front of me; another scorpion cuts across my path.
 A bat dips into my light before darting off in another direction.
 No more wood smoke, but the air is thick with flowering and rot.
 The woods are crawling with life.

 My tendon throbs with the strain of the incline.
 I have to be careful not to push it too hard.
 I stop every couple of minutes to recover, to let the sweat run down and off my fingers and toes.
 I am utterly saturated in a film of sweat.

 The cicadas sing.
 Exotic scents waft from the forest.
 We split a chocolate bar at one of the saddles.
 Sean is excited about seeing his cat, Wilson, and his dog, Chaco.
 He wants to get back to his "tabla" house.
 No flush toilets.
 No electricity.
-We would have to get water from the spring down the hill and carry it up if we wanted coffee in the morning.
+We will have to get water from the spring down the hill and carry it up if we want coffee in the morning.
 Well...
 Yeah!

 The climb evens out after an hour and a half of slogging up and down the steep terrain.
 The Ngbere were pushed off the flat and fertile lands to the south by the big banana companies many years ago and have been relegated living off the less productive slopes of the cordillera.
-History has not been kind indigenous people here or elsewhere.
+History has not been kind to indigenous people here or elsewhere.
 Money is scarce.
 Some of the old men have never been more than thirty miles from the place they were born.

 Life travels in tight circles here in the comarca.